AdaCore/gnatstudio/docs/users_guide/cross_env.rst

-In the :guilabel:`Toolchains` section, you typically either scan your system to display toolchains found by GPS and select the one corresponding to your cross environment or use the :guilabel:`Add` button and manually select the desired cross environment.
+In the :guilabel:`Toolchains` section, you typically either scan your system to display toolchains found by GPS and select the one corresponding to your cross environment, or use the :guilabel:`Add` button and manually select the desired cross environment.

 If needed, you can also manually modify some of the tools defined in